BlueBrain/Tide/doc/Building.md

 Alternative: If the above does not work for you, try installing the libmpich-dev system package.
 Tide will then only run in single-window mode (using configuration_1x1.xml).

-### Ubuntu 14.04

-Tide has been extensively developed and tested on Ubuntu 14.04.
-Only a few system packages are outdated and must be replaced:
-* CMake 2.8: download recent CMake 3 binaries
-  [from here](https://cmake.org/download/) and export PATH to *cmake* executable
-* Qt 5.2.1: use Qt 5.4.1 (or later) installer downloaded from [the Qt website](http://download.qt.io) and export (add in ~/.bashrc):

-      QT_HOME=$HOME/Qt5.4.1/5.4/gcc_64
-      export PATH=$QT_HOME/bin:$PATH
-      export LD_LIBRARY_PATH=$QT_HOME/lib:$LD_LIBRARY_PATH
-      export QML_IMPORT_PATH=$QT_HOME/qml

-* cppcheck + lcov: build custom cppcheck-1.68 and lcov-1.11 (or newer) and
-  export PATH to the binaries (only needed for *tests* and *doxygen* targets)

-The system libopenmpi-dev package (verion 1.6.5-8) only reports MPI_THREAD_SERIALIZED support.
-Despite this, it works just the same as if it had full MPI_THREAD_MULTIPLE support.
-The MPI thread support check can thus be safely disabled when configuring the project on this platform:

-    cmake .. -DTIDE_IGNORE_MPI_THREADSAFETY=ON

-### RedHat 6

-Tide has been built and used in production on RHEL 6.7 machines.
-However, the deployment requires a large amount of Linux modules to replace the outdated system packages and even then some of the latest features remain unavailable (Cairo backend).
-This system is therefore not recommended for new deployments.

-For those interested, here is a list of modules used at BlueBrain at the time of writing (September 2016):
-* cmake/3.2.3
-* gcc/4.8.3 (+ gdb/7.5.1)
-* boost/1.54.0
-* openmpi/1.8.7
-* qt/5.4.1
-* poppler/0.45.0
-* libzmq/4.0.6
-* python/3.4.3-1
-* doxygen/1.8.9.1
-* cppcheck/1.68
-* lcov/1.11

 ### MacOS